KaushalVasava/JetPackCompose_Basic/README.md

 - How to make animation in JC?
 (BRANCH-6)
 - ViewPager, Card, TabLayout in JC (BRANCH-7, BOTTOM_VIEWPAGER, TAB_LAYOUT)
 - News app using these concepts and also use MVVM architecture, Rest API, Retrofit, Coil for Imageloading, Navigation, Testing API in JC.
 (BRANCH-NEWS_APP)
+- How to create Widget in Jetpack Compose?
+(BRANCH- ADD_WIDGET)

 # Topics
 - What is Jetpack compose?: